-V. CONCLUSION
+V. Conclusion

 Neither President Trump nor Secretary Zinke has called for selling off public lands, a sentiment common among the current generation of Utah politicians.
 But both seem determinated to chart a substantial privatization of public land law in pursuit of "energy dominance."
 Their regulatory and management rollbacks are not just aimed at federal land protections instituted by the Obama Administration; they also seek to challenge national monument protections invoked on a bipartisan basis for over a century and to redefine multiple-use principles of similar vintage.
-But the common of the current generation generation of the current generation generat

 The Trump revolution quickly discarded landscape planning due to a perceived (and unsubstantiated) conflict with the ability of local land managers to authorize extractive uses.
 Extractive public land users oppose broad-based planning because of its focus on public resources instead of specific proposals to use public resources.
 Similarly, empowering state and local officials to influence public land managers serves the needs of local economic elites.
-The effect is to elevate certain privileged public land
+The effect is to elevate certain privileged public land users-especially fossil fuel producers-over non-extractive users, providing them a kind of monopoly position.
+The result is to unsettle public land policy more drastically than any administration since